prandogabriel/bitops/README.md

 Create a new project (project)

 Options:
-  -p, --name <name>                Create a new project -d, --description <description>  Description of the resource -w, --workspace <workspace>      Workspace to create the resource -h, --help                       Display help for command
+  -n, --name <name>                Create a new project -d, --description <description>  Description of the resource -w, --workspace <workspace>      Workspace to create the resource -h, --help                       Display help for command